fireswah/Blender-AFrame_Tools_FF_QF/README.md

 ```
 '',SPCD,DIA_cm,HT_m,STATUSCD,CBH_m,CROWN_RADIUS_m,X_m,Y_m,Z_m,basal_tree_ft^2
 ```
-IMPORTANT:
+### Notes:
 x, y, and z values on your exported .csv will be 3D space modified instead of lat/lon/elevation.
 The intent of this script isn't to retain the original data, but rather for use in 3D visualization tools like AFrame, Unreal Engine, Unity, etc.  I may add an option later to retain the original lat/lon as well.

-## **tree-builder-points.js**
+## **/AFrame Components/tree-builder-points-component.js**
 This is an AFrame DEMO component that
 + Reads a Blender modified (z enabled) treelist.csv.
-+ Groups species of trees into a Three.js bufferattribute
++ Groups species of trees into separate Three.js points geometries.
++ If no species image path match exists, creates a random color points geometry for that species. (i.e. all Douglas Fir would be blue, etc.)  This will be random each time the scene is run right now.
 + Displays trees as a point.
-The image is of a whole tree and is scaled according to the treelist data.
-The tree images used are in the treeTextureAtlas.png file and the custom glsl shader changes the uv values to utilize the atlas.
+The image is of a whole tree and is scaled according treelist data (Ht_m).
+The tree images used are in the images folder.
++ Each species points has it's own glsl shader rather than using a texture atlas.

 Include AFrame and the tree builder script in html:
 ```
 <script src="https://aframe.io/releases/1.5.0/aframe.min.js"></script>
-<script src="./scripts/tree-builder-points.js"></script>
+<script src="./scripts/tree-builder-points-component.js"></script>
 ```
 Load your treelist.csv as an AFrame asset in html:
 ```